odaiwai/2020_SARS2-CoV_COVID19/README.md

  - This was started on the 5th of January, when initial reports of some sort of illness in Wuhan were started to appear in Hong Kong.
 Hence the original name of the repository, and many reference to Wuhan Coronvirus, etc.
- - I've changed it not, as a certain US President is doubling down on using it to stoke up racial resentment, playing right into the Chinese Government's victimhood propaganda.
+ - I've changed it now, as a certain US President is doubling down on using it to stoke up racial resentment, playing right into the Chinese Government's victimhood propaganda.